rafapolo/swissviz/README.md

 # SwissViz

-**An interactive map of every registered company in Switzerland — all 750,000+ of them.**
+An interactive map of every registered company in Switzerland — all 750,000+ of them.

-Open it, zoom in on your city, and see who's operating around you, colour-coded by company type.

 ---